guyinatuxedo/nightmare/modules/38-grab_bad/csaw19_gibberishCheck/readme.md

 }
 ```

-So we can see here, it is essentially calling `checkFunction` several times in a loop, and suming up all of it's outputs.
+So we can see here, it is essentially calling `checkFunction` several times in a loop, and summing up all of it's outputs.
 If the sum is equal to `0x1f9`, we solve the challenge.

 Which the `checkFunction` function looks like this:
 ```